amman jordan amphatheatre with students

 Religion

 Jordan is a majority Muslim (Sunni) country with Christians as a minority group and religion is viewed as a fixed identity.
 It is normal to be asked by a Jordanian “What is your religion?”
 Or “Are you Christian?”
 As a religion, Islam believes in Judaism and Christianity referring to them as “People of the Book”.
-However, given the history of the Arab-Israeli conflict, for many people Judaism is associated with Zionism although some people would know the difference.
-Therefore, we recommend that you don’t discuss your religious views, including lack thereof, with people you just met.
+However, given the history of the Arab-Israeli conflict, for many people Judaism is associated with Zionism.
+Some people do however, know the difference.
+We recommend that you don’t discuss your religious views, including lack thereof, with people you’ve just met.

 Sexual Orientation